Garima5/frontend-nanodegree-arcade-game/README.md

 *  On reaching the water 5 is added to score and position of player is reset

 ##To play the game:
-Navigate on the canvas using **up, down and side keys**.Avoid the bugs and collect the gems for good score.Reach the water to resestthe game
+Navigate on the canvas using **up, down and side keys**.Avoid the bugs and collect the gems for good score.Reach the water to resest the game